XMLFile Connection

 With XMLFile connection, an XML-structured file can be specified.

 PGP encryption and decryption are supported for file-based connections, such as XMLQVX.
 PGP must be configured in the Cloud Console for your Jedox environment.
-See Keys and Secrets for more information.
+See for more information.

 Connection settings